 DECT stands for Digital Enhanced Cordless Telecommunications.
 It's a secure wireless technology that's used to connect cordless phones to other devices, usually accessories or a base.

 Before this telecommunication standard was implemented in headsets, it was used exclusively for cordless landline phone service.
-It allowed the wireless phone to connect to the landline phone line by tethering the handset to the base.
-Even though headsets and wireless landline phones are two totally different technologies, they use DECT the same way.
+It allowed the wireless phone to connect to the traditional landline phone line by tethering the handset to the base.
+Even though headsets and wireless landline phones are two totally different technologies, they use DECT in the same way.

 How does DECT compare to Bluetooth?